 Risks of Catching Viral Pneumonia

-- cancer or any other condition that is being treated with chemotherapy
+- cancer or any other condition that’s being

 - liver or kidney disease

 - HIV and AIDS